Boeing 757: Further developments

 Since the end of production, many Boeing 757s have remained in service, mainly in the U.S. From 2004 to 2008, the average fuel cost for typical mid-range U.S. domestic 757 flights tripled, putting pressure on airlines to improve the fuel efficiency of their fleets.
-In May 2005, the FAA granted regulatory approval for manufacturer-sanctioned blended winglets from Aviation Partners Incorporated as a retrofit on the 757-200.
+In May 2005, the FAA granted regulatory approval for manufacturer-sanctioned blended winglets from Aviation Partners as a retrofit on the 757-200.
 The winglets improve fuel efficiency by five percent and increase range by 200 nmi through the reduction of lift-induced drag.
 Continental Airlines was the first carrier to order winglets for the 757-200, and in February 2009 became the first operator of 757-300s with winglets.
 Aviation Partners further developed the blended winglet into the Scimitar Blended Winglet, which improves fuel burn by 1.1% over the original blended winglet.
 Icelandair and United Airlines have retrofitted their 757-200s with Scimitar Blended Winglets.

 A United Airlines 757-300 taking off from Los Angeles in 2015 with blended winglets, which reduce lift-induced drag and improve fuel efficiency.

 Prior to the United-Continental merger in 2010, the 757 remained the only narrow-body aircraft in use by the large fleets of all three U.S. legacy carriers: American Airlines, Delta Air Lines and United Airlines.
-During this period, the 757's capacity and range capabilities had remained largely unequaled among narrow-body airliners; when selecting replacement aircraft, airlines have had to either downsize to smaller single-aisle aircraft in production with fewer seats and less range such as the 737-900ER and A321, or upsize to the larger, longer-range 787 Dreamliner and A330-200 wide-body jets.
+During this period, the 757's capacity and range capabilities had remained largely unequaled among narrow-body airliners; when selecting replacement aircraft, airlines have had to either downsize to smaller single-aisle aircraft in production with fewer seats and less range such as the 737-900ER and A321, or upsize to the larger, longer-range 787 and A330-200 wide-body jets.
 The Tupolev Tu-204, a narrow-body twinjet introduced in 1989 with a design similar to the 757's, is offered in a 200-seat version and has seen limited production for mainly Russian customers.
 Within Boeing, the 215-seat, 3200 nmi range 737-900ER had been regarded as the closest aircraft in production to the 757-200 after the latter ceased production.
 The Airbus A321neo LR and XLR variants finally provided a suitable 757-200 replacement on market in terms of range and capacity, and Icelandair and United Airlines have ordered the A321XLR to replace the Boeing 757 on their longer-range routes.